Accounting | Law | Marketing & Public Relations | Media | Legends

 Few people know: I have to keep a box of tissues handy when watching romantic comedies.

-Education: Emory University, Mercer University School of Law (JD)
+Education: Auburn University, University of Georgia (JD)

 Education: Marietta College, Emory University School of Law (JD)